istio/community/FEATURE-LIFECYCLE-CHECKLIST.md

     * API has had a thorough API review and is thought to be complete.

 * CLI
-    * Necessary CLI commands have been implemented and are complete.
+    * Any necessary CLI commands have been implemented and are complete.

 * Bugs
-    * Feature has no outstanding P0 bugs.
+    * Feature has no major known issues

 ## Stable

 A Beta feature can be officially labeled as Stable once it meets the following additional requirements:

 * Tests
-    * Test coverage is >= 90%
-    * Automated tests are in place to prevent performance regressions.
+    * Automated tests are in place to prevent regressions.

 * Performance
-    * Latency, throughput and scale are quantified and documented.
+    * Latency, throughput and scalability are quantified and documented on istio.io.

 * Bugs
-    * Feature has no outstanding P0 or P1 bugs.
+    * Feature has no major known issues.